-Historically, CPU and GPU manufacturers were aiming to increase performance as it was the usual metrics used by consumers to select what to buy.
-However with the rise of laptops and smartphones, consumers started preferring higher battery-life, slimmer, more silent and cooler devices.
+Historically, CPU and GPU manufacturers were aiming to increase performance as it was the usual metric used by consumers to select what to buy.
+However with the rise of laptops and smartphones, consumers have started to prefer higher battery-life, slimmer, quieter, and cooler devices.
 Noise was also a concern among some desktop users who started using water cooling in place of fans.
-This led CPU/GPU manufacturer to not only take performance into account, but also performance-per-Watt.
-A higher performance-per-Watt means a lower heat dissipation for the same amount of computing power which in turn allows shrinking the radiator/fan to keep the processor cool.
-This results in slimmer and/or more silent devices.
-Decreasing power usage is also a major concern of datacenters and supercomputers as they already consumed 1.5% of the electricity production in the USA in 2007 [1].
+This led CPU/GPU manufacturers to not only take performance into account, but also performance-per-Watt.
+Higher performance-per-Watt means lower heat dissipation for the same amount of computing power, which in turn allows shrinking the heatsink/fan that keep the processor cool.
+This results in slimmer and/or quiter devices.
+Decreasing power usage is also a major concern for datacenters and supercomputers, as they already consumed 1.5% of the USA's electricity production in 2007 [1].

 As power management (PM) is a non-functional/auxiliary feature, it is usually non-standard, poorly documented and/or kept secret.
 As some PM features require the intervention of the host system, a driver is often needed to obtain the best performance-per-Watt.
-This is not a problem for closed-source OS such as Microsoft WindowsTM or Mac OSTM as the manufacturer usually supplies a binary driver for these platforms.
+This is not a problem for closedsource OSes such as Microsoft Windows(®)or Mac OS(®)as the manufacturer usually supplies a proprietary driver for these platforms.
 It is however a major problem for Open Source operating systems like Linux as those features are not documented and cannot be re-implemented easily in an Open Source manner.

-The absence of documentation and the lack of open hardware also sets back research as researchers are limited to using the documented PM features.
+The absence of documentation and the lack of open hardware also sets back research and open source enthusiasts as it mandates reverse engineering the undocumented features which may not even be advertised.
 This lack of documentation is most present in the GPU world, especially with the company called NVIDIA which has been publicly shamed for that reason by Linus Torvalds [2], creator of Linux.
 With the exception of the ARM-based Tegra, NVIDIA has never released enough documentation to provide 3D acceleration to a single GPU after the Geforce 4 (2002).
 Power management was never supported nor documented by NVIDIA.
-As GPUs are leading the market in terms of performance-per-Watt [3], they are a good candidate for a reverse engineering effort of their power management features.
-The choice of reverse engineering NVIDIA's power management features makes sense as they are usually preferred in supercomputers such as Titan [4], the current fastest supercomputer.
-As a bonus, it would allow many laptops to increase their battery life when using the Linux community driver for NVIDIA GPUs called Nouveau [5].
+Reverse engineering the power management features of NVIDIA GPUs would allow to improve the efficiency of the Linux community driver for NVIDIA GPUs called Nouveau [3].
+This work will allow driving the hardware more efficiently which should reduce the temperature, lower the fan noise and improve the battery-life of laptops.

-Nouveau is a fork of NVIDIA's limited Open Source driver, xf86-video-nv [6] by Stephane Marchesin aimed at delivering Open Source 3D acceleration along with a port to the new graphics Open Source architecture DRI [7].
+Nouveau is a fork of NVIDIA's limited Open Source driver, xf86-video-nv [4] by Stephane Marchesin aimed at delivering Open Source 3D acceleration along with a port to the new graphics Open Source architecture DRI [5].
 As almost no documentation from NVIDIA is available, this driver mostly relies on reverse engineering to produce enough knowledge and documentation to implement the driver.
-The Nouveau driver was merged into Linux 2.6.33, released in 2009, even though 3D acceleration for most cards have been considered experimental until 2012.
-I personally joined the team in 2010 after publishing [8] a very experimental version of power management features such as temperature reading and reclocking, which are essential to perform Dynamic Voltage/Frequency Scaling (DVFS).
+The Nouveau driver was merged into Linux 2.6.33, released in 2009, even though 3D acceleration for most cards has been considered experimental until 2012.
+I personally joined the team in 2010 after publishing [6] a very experimental implementation of power management features such as temperature reading and reclocking, which are essential to perform Dynamic Voltage/Frequency Scaling (DVFS).
 Since then, power management is being investigated and implemented in the driver whenever a feature is well understood.

-This paper is an attempt at documenting some of the features that have been reverse engineered by the Nouveau team and compare them to the state of the art.
+This paper is an attempt at documenting some of the features that have been reverse engineered by the Nouveau team and comparing them to the state of the art.
 Some of the documented features have also been prototyped and implemented in Nouveau.
 A brief evaluation of the GPU power consumption has also been carried out.